dhelmr/bachelor-thesis/README.md

-Anomaly-based Network Intrusion Detection System written in python
+# Comparison of Anomaly-Based Network Intrusion Detection Approaches Under Practical Aspects

-**Work in Progress**
+Note: This repository is **work in progress**.

 ---